jump-dev/MathOptInterface.jl/docs/src/developer/contributing.md

 When you open a pull request, our automated CI will run all of the tests and highlight any failing tests that need to be fixed.

-A comment from `@odow`: when I'm working on a feature, I make local changes, run run the most relevant test file with `include`, and then open a PR.
+A comment from `@odow`: when I'm working on a feature, I make local changes, run the most relevant test file with `include`, and then open a PR.
 If the change caused a test to fail in some other part of the codebase, I then `include` the file with the failing test locally to debug my follow-up changes.